withaarzoo/Animated-Sleeping-Cat/README.md

 # Animated Sleeping Cat
 This project showcases an animated sleeping cat created using HTML and CSS.
-The code provides a delightful visual representation of a cat in a sleeping pose with animated elements such as its tail, mouth, and a thought bubble .
+The code provides a delightful visual representation of a cat in a sleeping pose with animated elements such as its tail, mouth, and a thought bubble.

 ## Preview
 ![preview](https://github.com/withaarzoo/Animated-Sleeping-Cat/assets/59678435/76d88adb-eb77-422a-95b6-b819823bf165)